 The ETUI conducts studies on socio-economic topics and industrial relations and monitors European policy developments of strategic importance for the world of labour.
 It creates, what is more, bridges between the academic sphere, the world of research and the trade union movement in order to encourage independent research on topics of decisive relevance to the world of labour.

-The ETUI encourages training and learning activities.
+The ETUI encourages training, education and learning activities.
 It provides the ETUC and its affiliates with programmes and exchanges that strengthen the European trade union identity.

 The ETUI provides technical assistance in the field of health and safety with a view to achieving a high level of occupational health and safety protection for workers throughout Europe.